-Note these are for normally aspirated engines where the carb does not sit on a blower or otherwise is used on a draw through blown application.
+Note: These are for normally aspirated engines where the carb does not sit on a blower or otherwise is used on a draw through blown application.
+These numbers are typically for 4 barrel carburetors.

 The last bit of confusion is the carburetor type.
 This selection give a bit more modern approach to the size.
 If you have an out of the box Holley, Carter, Edelbrock, or other replacement carb run with the STOCK setting.
 If you have a race prepared carburetor select the MODIFIED setting.
 The thinking behind the increase in CFM is that a well prepared race carburetor has a much better fuel atomization and can perform better at lower vacuum ratings then a stock carb so you can use a larger CFM rating.